threefoldtech/info_grid/src/internals/zos/internals/network/setup_farm_network.md

 ## Running ZOS (v2) at home

 Running a ZOS Node at home is plain simple.
 Connect it to your router, plug it in the network, insert the preconfigured USB stick containing the bootloader and the `farmer_id`, power it on.
-You will then see it appear in the [Cockpit](https://cockpit.testnet.grid.tf/capacity), under your farm.
+You will then see it appear in the Cockpit (`https://cockpit.testnet.grid.tf/capacity`), under your farm.

 ## Running ZOS (v2) in a multi-node farm in a DC